 For instance, you might be interested in setting up dual monitors in your home office, which can be especially useful if you find yourself scheduling frequent video conferences with clients.

 Before tax season rolls around, you should also choose the right accounting software for your company.
-If you’re working with other contractors, project management software can help you keep everyone on track so that no one misses an important deadline.
+If you’re working with other contractors, project and product management software can help you keep everyone on track so that no one misses an important deadline.

 7. Stay Productive

 When you’re working from home, it can be hard to stay productive.
 You may be used to having a manager check up on you and hold you accountable.
 Now, you’re managing your own workload, and you’ve got to stay on task without getting distracted.
 This is true for your teammates, so it’s a great idea to use an employee time tracking app to boost your productivness.

 Working in your home office and telling your family members not to disturb you can help you avoid being interrupted.
 You can also use website blockers to keep you from accessing your personal social media accounts while working.
 Sometimes, simply putting your smartphone on airplane mode and leaving it in a drawer for a few hours can also help you boost your productivity.